ga4gh/data-security/AAI/AAIConnectProfile.md

                 any other Broker involved in the propagation of the claims to also be trusted if the Claim Clearinghouse needs to restrict its trust model).
-            2. If an Embedded Token contains an `aud` field, Clearinghouse MUST check that one of the Embedded Token's `aud` entries [matches](https://tools.ietf.org/html/rfc3986#section-6.2.1) the Broker's `iss` claim (i.e. a Broker's access token `iss` claim must match the `aud`
+            2. If an Embedded Token contains an `aud` claim, Clearinghouse MUST check that one of the Embedded Token's `aud` entries [matches](https://tools.ietf.org/html/rfc3986#section-6.2.1) the Broker's `iss` claim (i.e. a Broker's access token `iss` claim must match the `aud`